Cost to Hire Software Developers in Argentina (2026)

 The EU Platform Work Directive, Directive (EU) 2024/2831 of the European Parliament and of the Council of 23 October 2024 on improving working conditions in platform work, is a 2024 EU law that changes how digital labor platforms classify and manage workers.
 It addresses two long-running concerns in the platform economy: misclassification of workers as independent contractors and the opaque use of algorithms to direct, evaluate, and terminate them.
+The scale is large: according to the European Parliament, the EU platform sector employs more than 28 million people and about 5.5 million of them may be wrongly classified as self-employed.
 For US-headquartered marketplaces, freelance networks, and gig platforms with EU operations, the directive is a structural compliance event, not a tweak.

 The directive operates on two tracks.
 The first track is worker classification.
 It introduces a rebuttable presumption of employment that flips when facts indicating direction and control by the platform are present.
 Member states define the specific factual indicators under their national law, but the directive sets the floor: the presumption applies in all administrative and judicial proceedings concerning the worker’s status, and the platform bears the burden of rebutting it.